-It is the policy of the Global Cold Chain Alliance and affiliated organizations IARW, IRTA, CEBA, GCCF (“the associations”) to comply strictly with all federal and state antitrust laws and to require its staff and members to do so without exception in the discharge of any activity carried on by the associations or under the associations’ names.
+It is the policy of GCCA and GCCF (“the associations”) to comply strictly with all federal and state antitrust laws and to require its staff and members to do so without exception in the discharge of any activity carried on by the associations or under the associations’ names.
 No meeting may be held in the name or under the auspices of the associations without staff counsel present.

 What Are the Antitrust Laws?

 The antitrust laws are federal and state laws designed to preserve free and open competition in the marketplace.
-They require that businesses engage in vigorous competition and they prohibit activity among competitors that unreasonably lessens business rivalry.
-Antitrust laws might be more appropriately called “competition laws” or “maintenance of competition laws,” as they are in some other countries.
-The Sherman Act, a federal statute, is the primary antitrust law applicable to trade associations like IARW, GCCF, IRTA, and CEBA.
+They require that businesses engage in vigorous competition, and they prohibit activity among competitors that unreasonably lessens business rivalry.
+The Sherman Act, a federal statute, is the primary antitrust law applicable to trade associations like GCCA and GCCF.
 Other important federal statutes are the Federal Trade Commission Act and the Clayton Act.

 The Antitrust Laws and Trade Associations

 The Sherman Act prohibits any agreement, contract, combination or conspiracy in restraint of trade.
-Because trade association like IARW, GCCF, IRTA, and CEBA are a combination of competitors, anything done under the authority of the association in restraint of trade may violate the antitrust laws.
+Because trade association like GCCA and GCCF are a combination of competitors, anything done under the authority of the association in restraint of trade may violate the antitrust laws.
 For this reason, trade associations, their members and staffs have frequently been the subjects of legal action under the antitrust laws.
 The associations, their members and their staff, must be especially alert to the possibility of violating the antitrust laws.

 Antitrust Penalties

 It is important to recognize in this regard that severe civil and criminal penalties can–and frequently do–result from antitrust violations.
 The Sherman Act is a criminal statute.
 Violation of the Sherman Act is a felony under federal law.
-A person convicted of a Sherman Act violation can receive up to three years in prison and can be fined $350,000 or more per violation.
-Individuals convicted of antitrust violations such as price fixing are routinely sentenced to jail.
-Corporations such as the associations and the businesses of its members can be fined $10,000,000 or more per violation.
-Where a corporation is involved in an antitrust violation, the result is often jail sentences and personal fines for the responsible individuals and a major fine for the corporation.
+A person convicted of a Sherman Act violation can receive up to ten years in prison and can be fined up to $1,000,000 per violation.
+Corporations such as the associations and the businesses of its members can be fined up to $100,000,000 or more per violation.
 Additionally, persons or organizations who claim to be injured by a violation of federal antitrust law may bring a civil action to recover three times their actual damages and their attorney fees.
 Just the cost of defending an antitrust suit may run into the millions of dollars.
 Settlements and awards in these cases often run in the tens or hundreds of millions.

 What Is an Agreement?